Lpaydat/nodeVSA/README.md

 ## Throttling:

 At Alpha Vantage's request, server requests are throttled at a rate of ~200/minute.
-You can modify this in `createThrottle.js` but with large stock ticker lists you run the risk of getting `HTTP 503` errors once you make their server angry.
+You can modify this in `createThrottle.js` but with large stock ticker lists you run the risk of `HTTP 503` errors when their server gets angry.

 ## Filtering Results